IAMX: 2024 — 2025

-Film, TV, and Video Game Features
+Film, TV, and video game features

-Beyond the fifteen albums under the IAMX alias and the four albums he co-created with Sneaker Pimps, Corner has also composed and produced for the film soundtrack Les Chevaliers du Ciel (2005) under his given name.
-Which included features from Sue Denim of Robots In Disguise and the band Placebo.
+Beyond the sixteen albums under the IAMX alias and the four albums co-created with Sneaker Pimps, Corner composed and produced the film soundtrack Les Chevaliers du Ciel (2005) under his given name.
+This soundtrack includes features from Sue Denim of Robots In Disguise and the band Placebo.

-Further, many of Corner's songs have been used in films, TV productions, and in video games.
-Most notably The Saint (1997), Queer As Folk (2001), Hostel (2005), Grand Theft Auto V (2013), and How To Get Away With Murder (2014) with the later featuring in 16 different songs across the show's six seasons.
-Those tracks being "I Come with Knives", "The Unified Field", "Cold Red Light (Instrumental)", "Volatile Times (US version)", "Walk with the Noise", "I Salute You Christopher", "Music People", "Happiness", "Dead in This House", "The Great Shipwreck of Life", "Insomnia", "Scars", "Surrender", "Look Outside", "Mile Deep Hollow" and "Alive in New Light".
+Many of Corner's songs have been used in films, TV productions, and in video games.
+Corner's music features in The Saint (1997), Queer As Folk (2001), Hostel (2005), Grand Theft Auto V (2013), and How To Get Away With Murder (2014) with the latter featuring in 16 different songs across the show's six seasons.
+Those tracks are: "I Come with Knives", "The Unified Field", "Cold Red Light (Instrumental)", "Volatile Times (US version)", "Walk with the Noise", "I Salute You Christopher", "Music People", "Happiness", "Dead in This House", "The Great Shipwreck of Life", "Insomnia", "Scars", "Surrender", "Look Outside", "Mile Deep Hollow" and "Alive in New Light".

 Documentaries

 You Can Be Happy: The Making of The Unified Field (2013)

-A documentary by Danny Drysdale about the making of "The Unified Field" album.
-A touching, funny and intense insight into the workings of a modern day renaissance project.
-Featuring rare interviews with Chris Corner, producer Jim Abbiss, the live band members and Sneaker Pimps co-founder Liam Howe, plus special footage of live performances and backstage madness.
+You Can Be Happy is about the making of "The Unified Field" album, and is directed by Danny Drysdale.
+It features interviews with Chris Corner, producer Jim Abbiss, the live band members and Sneaker Pimps co-founder Liam Howe, plus special live and backstage footage.

 Mile Deep Hollow: Tour Documentary (2020)

-The Mile Deep Hollow documentary follows Chris Corner and his live band (Janine Gezang, Sammi Doll, and Jon Siren) from their early rehearsals in Southern California across the globe to Europe then back again to the final show in Los Angeles, California.
-With behind the scenes footage and detailed interviews, this documentary offers a deeper insight into the music and art project, and marks an unprecedented openness for IAMX in an effort to create a deeper connection with his fans.
+Mile Deep Hollow: Tour Documentary follows Chris Corner and his live band (Janine Gezang, Sammi Doll, and Jon Siren) from their early rehearsals in Southern California across the globe to Europe then back again to the final show in Los Angeles, California.
+With behind-the-scenes footage and detailed interviews, this documentary offers a deeper insight into the music and art project.

 Known for colossal live productions that include performance, light, and video art, IAMX shows offer fans a catharsis through the spectacle of stage.
 Mental health is a core component of the IAMX philosophy, and as a unique feature of this tour, IAMX partnered with The You Rock Foundation to host Mental Health Gatherings at select stops.
 These gatherings brought fans together to share their experiences and resources, and to find support through the IAMX community.